Zoot Woman

-Zoot Woman is a British electronic music group, which composes of members Adam Blake, Johnny Blake and Stuart Price.
+Zoot Woman is a British electronic music group comprising members Adam Blake, Johnny Blake and Stuart Price.

-Their debut studio album Living in a Magazine was released by Wall of Sound backed by singles "It's Automatic" and "Living in a Magazine".
+Their debut studio album Living in a Magazine was released by Wall of Sound [PIAS] backed by singles "It's Automatic" and "Living in a Magazine".
 Their second eponymous album features the singles "Grey Day" and "Taken It All".

 Zoot Woman songs have been remixed by Todd Edwards, Le Knight Club featuring Guy-Manuel de Homem-Christo of Daft Punk, Adam Port, Michael Mayer, Ben Böhmer, Boris Dlugosch, Ninetoes, Chopstick & Johnjon.

 Price and Adam Blake also remix under the alias Paper Faces, as well as individually, and have reworked tracks for Zoot Woman and recording artists such as Madonna, Kylie Minogue, Scissor Sisters, Armand Van Helden, and Chromeo.